adamransom/adamransom.github.io/_posts/2016-11-01-raspberry-pi-bare-metal-part-1.markdown

 1. Read the status register until the full flag is not set.
 2. Write the data (shifted into the upper 28 bits) combined with the channel (in the lower four bits) to the write register.

-The message we leave for the GPU is 32-bits.
-The first 28-bits are the address of the data we want the GPU to receive and the last 4-bits are the channel we want to send the data to.
+This means that the message we need to leave for the GPU is 32 bits.
+The first 28 bits are the address of the data we want the GPU to receive and the last 4 bits are the channel we want to send the data to.

 If we combine the information we get from the [property tag interface documentation][14] with the [undocumented information][9] I mentioned earlier, we can construct a message to send to the GPU.